nis057489/isaac_sim_wayland/README.md

 # Dockerised NVIDIA Isaac Sim GUI

 Run Dockerised Isaac Sim GUI on Wayland or X11 hosts.
-Note, first startup is going to take a while, be patient.
-But you should see a grey screen, that's how you know it's probably loading.
-If you are stuck on a black screen it's probably not working.

 <img width="1264" alt="Screenshot 2025-01-28 at 21 01 09" src="https://github.com/user-attachments/assets/7cbf8000-5abf-4cd8-83ad-db0862f98ba8" />